flyingmachine/brave-clojure-web/content/7-functional-programming.md

 recursion for performance reasons.
 This is because Clojure doesn't provide tail call optimization, a topic we will never bring up again!

-So here's how you'd do this with loop:
+So here's how you'd do this with `loop`:

 ```clojure
 (defn sum